gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 can only exploit INIT in plain text.
-An SCTP endpoint supporting Association Restart by means of plain text INIT SHOULD check that it comes from a legitimate peer, for instance by veryfiyng that the peer has been lost and the INIT is an attempt to recovery the Association, using an encrypted HB chunk.
+An SCTP endpoint supporting Association Restart by means of plain text INIT SHOULD check that it comes from a legitimate peer, for instance by veryfiyng that the peer has been lost and the INIT is an attempt to recover the Association, using an encrypted HB chunk.
 If the remote peer is capable of answering to the encrypted HB with an encrypted HB ACK, the received INIT probably comes from an attacker and can be silently discarded, this mitigates the possibility